 This is a very good question that deserves attention because there are a whole lot of adverts out there suggesting that cockapoos are ‘perfect for people who suffer from allergies’ and that they are ‘100% hypoallergenic’.
 The fact is that people that want to own a dog should look for the dog breeds that shed less than others.
 Therein lies the key to the whole thing – the words ‘shed less’.
 So, are cockapoos non shedding?
 Are cockapoos good for allergy sufferers?
 The short answer to both these questions is no. But don’t worry, we are not closing the topic right there.

 It is very true that because Cockapoos are a mixture of poodles and cocker spaniels and poodles are known to shed less than the majority of other dogs, they may be suitable for people with allergies.
-This is one of the main reasons why poodles are bred with other dogs, along with the fact that they are known to have high levels of intelligence, but are cockapoos hypoallergenic?
+This is one of the main reasons why poodles are bred with other dogs, along with the fact that they are known to have high levels of intelligence.

 However, that does not mean that there is any truth in the proclamation that Cockapoos are always suitable for anyone with allergies.
-Let’s have a closer look at is a cockapoo hypoallergenic.
+Let’s have a closer look into why it can’t be said that a cockapoo is a hypoallergenic dog.

 Reasons Why it’s not True